What is a protected communication (formerly whistleblower protections)?

-A protected communication is a report to the Office of the ICAC that the person reporting it believes on reasonable grounds would tend to show that improper conduct has occurred, is occurring, or is at risk of occurring or would assist the ICAC and his Office to perform their functions.
+A protected communication is a report made to the Office of the ICAC about an allegation that improper conduct has occurred, is occurring or might occur.
+It is communication that can assist the Commissioner and his office to perform their functions.

-This information is a protected communication whether freely reported, reported as a result of mandatory reporting requirements, or a report that is made to the Office of the ICAC or another reporting body including:
+This information is a protected communication whether or not it is freely reported, reported as a result of mandatory reporting requirements, or a report that is made to the Office of the ICAC or another reporting body, including:

 - Children’s Commissioner